 We reviewed Hotjar earlier, but wanted to mention it here as well, since the free version is robust and intuitive enough to qualify it as a legitimate free option for usability testing.
 Upload your prototypes to the web, and use the screen recordings and heatmaps features to see how your interfaces perform in remote test contexts.

 But first, prepare yourself and your team

-It’s great if usability testing isn’t left to the last minute, but it shouldn’t be done too early either.
+It’s great if usability testing isn’t left to the last minute, but it shouldn’t be done too early either—you can be even more efficient in your workflow with a testing tool that integrates seamlessly in the app design software.
 Lots of preparation goes into usability testing, so you don’t want to rush into it or start spending your testing time/budget before you have exhausted the amount of testing you can do yourself.

 Before your choose which tool you will use for your tests, make sure you are prepared:

 - Have a good idea of who it is you would like to test your interface